SamuelMelian/DAS-G01-2025/Iteration-2/Decisions/0005-incident-module-description.md

 Instead of passing all parameters to a constructor or relying on subclasses, the Builder provides step-by-step methods to configure and assemble an object.
 This makes object creation flexible, especially when many optional or conditional parameters are involved.

 In this concrete case, we would have a builder class responsible for constructing incident objects.
-Each builder could configure incidents differently depending on the client type (eg: costumer or driver ), while following the same overall construction process.
+Each builder could configure incidents differently depending on the client type (e.g., customer or driver), while following the same overall construction process.

 More info: https://refactoring.guru/design-patterns/builder